 There are some tricks you can try to sober up quickly, but truth be told, there’s not fantastic scientific evidence supporting them.
 However, they are backed by the odd study or two and an Internet’s worth of anecdotal evidence.
 And if you’re high as a kite, they’re your best bet for sobering up fast.

 Your best bet to sober up from weed quickly is black pepper.
 Seriously.
 Pepper is an ancient cannabis antidote, and it may offer sedation and mental clarity after marijuana use, according to a 2011 review in the British Journal of Pharmacology.
 Try crunching on a peppercorn or grinding black pepper onto food.

 Other tasty options that have been used for centuries include lemons and pine nuts.
 Sipping lemonade may be enough, but lemon peels are particularly rich in limonene, the chemical that helps in recovery from marijuana.
 Limonene can also be found in the rinds of other citrus fruits.
 Pine nuts not only contain limonene but also pinene, a chemical that may improve mental clarity and short-term memory after cannabis use, according to the review.

 As counterintuitive as it may seem, CBD can also help you come down from your high.
 CBD can help reduce some effects of THC, including intoxication, sedation, and fast heart rate, according to a 2008 review.

 Although there may not be scientific evidence to support it, many pot-smokers claim that splashing cold water on your face or taking a quick shower can make you more alert.
-It may not bring you down from your high, but it could help you deal with an emergency if it arises.
+It may not bring you down from your high, but it could help you deal with an emergency if one arises.